A Curriculum for Executives

 EMBA Elective Courses

 Student input drives which electives are offered at Katz Executive MBA Worldwide.
-Students take a total of six elective credits: three credits at their program location and three credits at an immersion week that brings all students to the Pittsburgh location.
+Students take a total of six elective credits.

 Popular electives offered in the past include the following: